Model template

 The metadata.yml file

 The metadata.yml file is where all the model information can be found.
 This is the only place where you should modify or update the model description, interpretation etc. The Airtable backend, the browsable interface of the Ersilia Model Hub and the README.md file will automatically be updated from the metadata.yml upon merge of the Pull Request.
+It is important to understand the flow of information: the metadata file is updated sequentially, some of the fields require input from the Model Contributor and some others are automatically added ans should not be modified.

 Identifier: the eos identifier described above.
 It will be automatically filled in.
 Do not modify.

 Slug: a one-word or multi-word (linked by a hypen) human-readable identifier, stored as a string, to be used as an alternative to the EOS ID.
 It will be filled in from the Model Request issue.
-It can be modified afterwards if necessary
+It can be modified afterwards if necessary.

 Some contributors may find it difficult to come up with a good description for the model.
 You can find some inspiration in Semantic Scholar.
 This portal provides an AI-based TL;DR short description of many indexed papers.